FIFA is ready to leap into the women’s game with the separation of commercial rights from the men’s game.

 Infantino is sure the world would have to come to terms with this new reality of growth.

-“I think this is something that needs to be seriously looked at, and we are not going to accept these offers.
+“I think this is something that we seriously need to look at, and we are not going to accept these offers.
 This must be very clear, and hopefully, we’ll find ways to come to terms with it, but it’s important that everyone puts actions, as well, behind words and we all start to treat women’s football the same way.